vincenthz/eccoxide/README.md

 ## :warning: Disclaimer

-This is not a ready-to-use in production code crate, but instead provide generic mechanism to expirement with elliptic curve cryptography.
+This is not a ready-to-use in production code crate, but instead provide generic mechanism to experiment with elliptic curve cryptography.